sunnyzwu/stromal_subclasses/README.md

 ##### clusterProfiler
 job submission script and R scripts for gene ontology enrichment of the gene signatures for each stromal subcluster.
 Top 250 DEGs are used.

-#### 06 pySCENIC transcription factor enrichment of reclustered CAFs and VDSCs
+#### 06 pySCENIC transcription factor enrichment of reclustered CAFs and PVL cells
 job submission script and R scripts for exporting, filtering gene expression matrices, and running pySCENIC (python based command line version) with the CAFs and VDSC raw count expression matrix as input.
 This also includes R script for filtering top TF candidates for clustering and visualisation

 #### 07 stromal cell signalling predictions